 a) Level one contamination (extent of visible and hidden mould growth is less than one square meter “Ten square feet”) usually requires source or no containment.

 b) Level two contamination (the total affected area between one square meter and ten square meters “Ten to one-hundred square feet”) requires a full-scale limited containment typically with impermeable poly barriers and negative air.

 c) Level three contamination (the total affected area is greater than ten square meters “One-hundred square feet” or the potential for occupant or remediator exposure during remediation is estimated to be significant) requires the use of critical barriers, full-scale containment with impermeable poly barriers, negative air, and two-stage decontamination or cleanroom.

 16. The third-party consultant will come and do a clearance test.
-This is an air sample in both mold remediation and asbestos abatement.
+This is an air sample in both mould remediation and asbestos abatement.
 Now we wait for the test results, and this usually takes twenty-four hours.
-The exception will be if they perform viable sampling (for mold), which involves growing the captured spores.
+The exception will be if they perform viable sampling (for mould), which involves growing the captured spores.